Things to do in Brno in the Winter

 HC Kometa – The most successful Czech hockey team today.
 The season runs from mid-September until the end of February, with playoffs and championship until mid-April.

-Dalacin Ski Resort – About 1hr15minutes north west of Brno, in the in the north-east of the Vysočina Region.
+Dalacin Ski Resort (UPDATED on January 18, 2021: link removed – website not found) – About 1hr15minutes north west of Brno, in the in the north-east of the Vysočina Region.
 The trails are suitable for both beginners and advanced.
 Price and Open hours.
 Contact Info: 603 487 566

 Skiing Predklasteri u Tisnova – 40 minutes, 25 km northwest of Brno. (direction Tišnov) With slopes 396 m above sea level, and great mountain views, you wont get bored of riding down the slopes, and they offer lessons.
 Price and Open Hours.Contact Info: 606 305 293